bds-ailab/shaman/docs/bbo/introduction.md

 More details on the different heuristics and how to use them with `bbo`are available [here](heuristics.md).

-As there are many possible state-of-art heuristics, `bbo` relies on plugins to make it easy to add new heuristics or new hyperparameters to existing heuristics, as is explained in [here](adding-heuristic.md).
+As there are many possible state-of-the-art heuristics, `bbo` relies on plugins to make it easy to add new heuristics or new hyperparameters to existing heuristics, as is explained in [here](adding-heuristic.md).

 ## Install